 The vertical camera is allsky.
 This is a popular and cheap QHY5-IIM astrocam.
 The lens is also CCTV, Сomputar 1.8-3.6mm 1.6

-This lens contains IRIS motor which is used to close the camera in a day time to prevent damage to the image sensor.
+This lens contains an IRIS motor used to close the camera in a day time to prevent damage to the image sensor.

-Second horizontal camera is a Raspberry camera module, the first version.
-This module is also equipped with CCTV lens using a handmade adapter.
+The second horizontal camera is a Raspberry camera module, the first version.
+This module is also equipped with a CCTV lens using a handmade adapter.

-Everything other you need to build such cameras module is a few PCB stands, aluminum ring, stripe, and small plate.
+Everything you need to build such camera module is a few PCB stands, an aluminum ring, a stripe, and a small plate.

-In the next articles, I will describe how to modify CCTV iris motor and to construct such a module.
+In the next articles, I will describe how to modify the CCTV iris motor and construct such a module.